petrLorenc/mental-health/README.md

-This repository contains code for training and using deep learning models for mental disorder detection from social media data.
+This repository contains code for training and using deep learning models for mental disorder detection in conversational domain.

 ## Install
 The required libraries are: